 According to legend, the Earthquake was a favorite of Post-Impressionist painter Henri de Toulouse-Lautrec who served it at the frequent parties he hosted.
-Originally a fifty-fifty blend of cognac and absinthe, the two-ingredient cocktail certainly started and/or ended the evening with a bang.
+Originally a fifty-fifty blend of cognac and good absinthe, the two-ingredient cocktail certainly started and/or ended the evening with a bang.
 Over the years, drink makers have mellowed the recipe for those looking for less inebriating libations.
 Whether you stick to tradition or tinker with the ingredients, the Earthquake makes a brilliant cocktail to add to your repertoire.

 - 2 ounces cognac

 - In an ice-filled mixing glass, combine the cognac and absinthe.

 - Garnish with the lemon twist.

 The name of the drink likely derives from its effect on the imbiber: One cocktail (which Toulouse Lautrec recommended serving in a wine goblet to breathe in the heady aroma) was enough to feel the earth move.
 Given the alcoholic abundance, there are plenty of ways to modify this Toulousian beverage to make it more approachable, and most barkeeps find the drink much improved with a two-to-one cognac to absinthe ratio.

 For a more Anglicized version, the 1930 Savoy Cocktail Book jettisons

 The epitome of the absinthe-soaked decadent of fin-de-siècle France, Toulouse-Lautrec was a great lover of Parisian nightlife.
 He spent his evenings exploring the realm of dance halls, cabarets, and brothels of Montmartre, where the artist lived for most of his life.
 Set on a hill on the then-outskirts of Paris, the working-class district of the late 19th century felt like a world removed from the broad avenues and leafy squares of the city center.